Realtime-Action-Recognition/Realtime-Action-Recognition/README.md

+### This repository has no license, therefore all rights are reserved.
+You cannot modily or redistribute this code without explicit permission from the copyright holder.
+### Please send an e-mail to: `realtimeactionrecognition@gmail.com` for any queries.

 # Real-time Action Recognition System
 This is a specific use-case of the Real-time Action Recognition System.
 In this implementation, we use the new model to demostrate handwash auditing, by using a live feed of a camera setup above a sink where the handwash is being performed.

 ## Instructions to run the code: